 Working out your energy usage

-The easiest way to find the information you need is to look on a recent bill (particularly if it based on actual meter readings and not estimates).
+The easiest way to find the information you need about usage is to look on a recent bill (particularly if it based on actual meter readings and not estimates).

 But if you don't know exactly how much energy you use - perhaps because you have recently moved into a new home - you will need to provide energy companies with an estimate.